tony/vim-config-framework/bundles.d/README.rst

 Community NeoBundle Configs
 ---------------------------

-``./avail/`` contains curated bundles.
+``./contrib/`` contains curated bundles.
 You can symlink the configs to this directory to use them::

-    cd avail
+    cd contrib
-    ln -sf avail/mypackage.vim mypackage.vim
+    ln -sf contrib/mypackage.vim mypackage.vim

 Advantages: